arasgungore/CMPE160-projects/CommunicationSimulation/README.md

 Customer class must have the following methods with the exact parameters:

 ```
-- A constructor with five parameters: int ID, String name, int age , Operator
+- A constructor with five parameters: int ID, String name, int age, Operator
 operator, double limitingAmount
 - void talk(int minute, Customer other) for customers to talk via the operator.
-Other is the another customer, mainly the second customer.
+Other is the other customer, mainly the second customer.
-- void message(int quantity, Customer other) for customers to send message,
+- void message(int quantity, Customer other) for customers to send a message,
 amount is the number of messages to be sent.
-Other is the another customer,
+Other is the other customer,
 mainly the second customer.
-- void connection(double amount) for customers to connect the internet.
+- void connection(double amount) for customers to connect to the internet.
 Amount is the number of data as MB.
 - Getter and setter methods for age, operator, and bill.
 Ex: getAge(), setAge(int age)
 ```